My Gift: Promotion

-Underwood appeared on the Today Show on September 24, 2020, to promote the album.
-As cross-promotion for the album, Underwood starred in and executive produced an original HBO Max holiday special, airing on December 3, 2020, entitled My Gift: A Christmas Special from Carrie Underwood.
+Underwood first announced the album in June 2020.
+The tracklist was announced on August 27.
+Underwood appeared on the Today Show on September 24, to promote the album.
 In November, Underwood released a bonus track to the album, "Favorite Time of Year", in partnership with Amazon Music.
 It reached number one on the Billboard Hot Christian Songs chart, becoming Underwood's second number one hit on that chart and also reached number 62 on the Billboard Hot 100 chart.
+As cross-promotion for the album, Underwood starred in and executive produced an original HBO Max holiday special, airing on December 3, entitled My Gift: A Christmas Special from Carrie Underwood.

 The official music video for "Hallelujah" was released on November 19.
 Underwood appeared in a Ring commercial, as cross-promotion for her song "Favorite Time of Year."
 On November 26, Underwood and Josh Groban were the featured artists for iHeartRadio's Holiday special.
 Underwood performed "Mary, Did You Know?", "Have Yourself a Merry Little Christmas", and "O Holy Night."
 On December 3, Underwood performed "O Holy Night" on The Tonight Show Starring Jimmy Fallon.
 On December 8, Underwood performed songs from the album for a Pandora Live event, hosted by Storme Warren.
 On December 18, Underwood performed "Mary, Did You Know?" on The Kelly Clarkson Show.
 On December 17, she performed "Have Yourself a Merry Little Christmas" on Late Night with Seth Meyers.

 A special edition of the album was released on September 24, 2021.
 It contains three new tracks, including "Favorite Time of Year", which was previously an Amazon Music exclusive.
 In November 2021, the My Gift Christmas special returned to stream on HBO MAX.
 In November 2021, Underwood performed "Mary, Did You Know" during ABC's CMA Country Christmas special.
 Underwood performed "Favorite Time of Year" during NBC's Macy's Thanksgiving Day Parade.
 On December 1, 2021, Underwood performed two songs – "Let There Be Peace" and "Have Yourself a Merry Little Christmas" – for the Rockefeller Center Christmas Tree Lighting.
 On December 18, the Grand Ole Opry, in partnership with the USO, aired a holiday special for the military, including a performance by Underwood.
 She performed "Silent Night" for Opry Live: USO Holiday Special.